 IMPORTANT: The first eight pages of the paper do not attempt to summarize anything about your Thesis body of work.
-This portion of the paper is written while the thesis body of work is in-process, so it would be inappropriate to try to write about it at the same time you are creating it.
+This portion of the paper is written while the Thesis body of work is in-process, so it would be inappropriate to try to write about it at the same time you are creating it.
 The first eight pages are a view of your work from the start of the MFA Program to the end of the third semester.
+You will write about your work in such a way that you will use your own work as examples of the larger points you are making in your paper, so be prepared to write about 3 or 4 of your best, most exemplary projects.